Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 \section{Numerical examples of interatomic exchange}

 In this section we provide examples of numerical calculations of interatomic exchange interactions as well as magnetic moments, for several classes of materials.
 Reviews of theoretical results of magnetic materials have been published before, albeit with different focus than the present article.
 However, it is noteworthy that in Refs.~\onlinecite{mohn2006magnetism, kubler2017theory, eriksson2017atomistic}, a comparison between experiment and theory regarding bulk magnetic moments was made, with some of the results shown in Fig.~\ref{fig2}.
-In general DFT calculations reproduce experimental magnetic moments with an error that seldom exceeds 5\%, in particular for transition metal elements and their intermetallic compounds.
+In general, DFT calculations reproduce experimental magnetic moments with an error that seldom exceeds 5\%, in particular for transition metal elements and their intermetallic compounds.
 Since reviews of magnetic moments have been published before, we focus in this section on results of the interatomic exchange.
 The work in Ref.~\onlinecite{kubler2017theory} also reviews results of interlayer exchange interactions of magnetic multilayers, as well as magnon dispersion from spin-spiral calculations~\cite{kubler1988density,Sandratskii_1991,PhysRevB.58.293,PhysRevB.66.134435,doi:10.1080/000187398243573,jakobsson2015first}.
 Results for thin films were reviewed in Ref.~\onlinecite{Etz_2015}, where magnon measurements based on spin-polarized electron energy loss spectroscopy (SPEELS) were compared to adiabatic magnon spectra evaluated from \textit{explicit} calculations of interatomic exchange.
 Finally, we note that in Ref.~\onlinecite{sato2010first} a full review was published of the magnetic properties, including \textit{explicit} calculations of interatomic exchange, of diluted magnetic semiconductors.
 We also note here that the most direct comparison between experiment and theory of interatomic exchange interactions is likely to be the magnon dispersion.
 This is in contrast to, e.g., estimates of the Curie temperature, that in principle also reflects the strength of the interatomic exchange.
 However, most of the DFT calculations of interatomic exchange are carried out at low (in fact zero) temperature, which challenges a comparison for results at finite temperature.
 If the exchange interaction was independent on temperature (or magnetic configuration), a comparison to experimental results at finite temperature, such as the ordering temperature, would be unproblematic.
 Although most materials do have interatomic exchange that depends on temperature, there have been progress also in calculations of configuration dependent exchange, and magnetic properties at finite temperature, as discussed in Section \ref{detailsLKAG}.
 Before entering details of materials specific results of interatomic exchange, we note that since we give examples from previously published works, there will be a mixture of units presented.
 In particular, energy is in some works given in eV and sometimes in Ry.
+We have however been consistent with the definition of the spin Hamiltonian introduced in Section \ref{intro}, which means that a negative value of the interatomic exchange corresponds to a ferromagnetic coupling.